-Public Safety - The Office of Public Safety has a Director and a complement of officers and dispatchers who provide service around the clock.
+Public Safety - The Office of Public Safety has a Director, Sergeant, and a complement of officers, dispatchers and clerical staff who provide service around the clock.
 A walking escort service by a campus police officer is provided upon request.
 Portable engravers are available for students wishing to engrave identifying numbers on items of value.
 The office is located on the first floor of the Campus Center.
 Resident freshmen are not allowed vehicles on campus.